syncfusion-content/install-docs/Common/Essential-Studio/Source-Code.md

 ## Supported Platforms

-Syncfusion provides the sources for below platforms in the source add-on setup.
+Syncfusion provides sources for the following platforms in the source add-on setup.

 **Web**